© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Carrock End copper mine 230m and 490m south west of Linewath is a scheduled monument protected by Historic England under reference 1019956.
 View the official record →

-Carrock End copper mine is a Scheduled Ancient Monument situated in the fells of Cumberland, representing evidence of non-ferrous metal extraction in the Lake District region.
+Carrock End copper mine is a non-ferrous metal extraction site situated in the Carrock Fell area of Cumberland in the Lake District.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019956.

 Carrock End copper mine 230m and 490m south west of Linewath is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019956.